hyperledger/besu-docs/docs/public-networks/how-to/connect/sync-node.md

     If using [Clique](../../../private-networks/how-to/configure/consensus/clique.md) consensus, the
     checkpoint must be the beginning of an epoch.

-Checkpoints are currently already defined in the network configurations for Ethereum Mainnet and the Goerli testnet.

 If you enable checkpoint sync without a checkpoint configuration in the genesis file, Besu will snap sync from the genesis block.